Team-CrackedHeads/ngam-je/docs/docker/setup.md

 ## Database Migrations

-After the database is running, apply migrations:
+After the database is running, apply migrations using Alembic (our "Git for databases"):

 ```bash
 cd backend
 uv run alembic upgrade head
 ```

+**What is Alembic?** Alembic is a database migration tool that tracks schema changes over time, just like Git tracks code changes.
+It allows you to version control your database schema, apply changes consistently across environments, and roll back if needed.

+For a comprehensive guide on using Alembic, see the [Database Migration Guide](../database/alembic-guide.md).

 ## Troubleshooting